GoogleCloudPlatform/spanner-data-validator/spanner-data-validator-java/README.md

-# Readme for Spanner DVT (with hashing)
+# Readme for Spanner DVT

-Spanner DVT is a Dataflow based application that can be used to validate data between Postgres and Spangres.
+Spanner DVT is a Dataflow based application that can be used to validate data between JDBC and Spanner (both Google SQL and PostgreSQL).
 At high level,
 1. The application uses Beam's JDBCIO to perform partitioned reads from Postgres
 2. It then groups the results by partition range.
-For each range, it queries Spangres
+For each range, it queries Spanner
 3. And within a group, it compares the results from Postgres and Spangres.

 Example: